ArieL-CanoY/cybersecurity/Work/Random.md

 	search for name to pullout

-if item deposit or pullout, the item will store at the store
+if item deposit and pullout, the item will store at the store

 ---release of depo item before ---collection